cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/transaction-system.rst

 CDAP implicitly starts a transaction for this handler method, and the handler can rely on the transactional consistency of the data it reads from the dataset.

-For flowlet process methods, this starting of implicit transactions cannot be disabled, because that would impact the semantics of flow execution.

 For MapReduce programs, the lifecycle methods of MapReduce tasks (mappers and reducers) and MapReduce helpers (such as partitioners and comparators) are always run inside a
 transaction: the long-running transaction that encapsulates an entire MapReduce job (see